leadr-msu/photogrammetry-data-processing/index.md

    * If not, you can toggle the tolerance and rerun the mask
       * Higher tolerance = more aggressive masking

-V. Align Photos
+### V. Align Photos
-a.
-Aligning the photos creates a sparse cloud model of the object – a few points that give you the general model but is not filled in
+* Aligning the photos creates a sparse cloud model of the object – a few points that give you the general model but is not filled in
-b.
-If using two chunks, go to the toolbar, click Workflow  Batch Process
+* If using two chunks, go to the toolbar, click **Workflow --> Batch Process**
-i.
-In the window that pops up, click Add  Align Photos ii.
-General presets:
+   * In the window that pops up, click Add  Align Photos
+   * General presets:
-1. Accuracy: Medium or High
+      * Accuracy: Medium or High
-a.
-I generally run on medium and then rerun on high if there are noticeable problems
+         * I generally run on medium and then rerun on high if there are noticeable problems
-2. Pair preselection: Disabled (default) iii.
-Advanced presets:
+      * Pair preselection: Disabled (default)
+   * Advanced presets:
-1. Key point limit: 40,000
+      * Key point limit: 40,000
-2. Tie point limit: 10,000
+      * Tie point limit: 10,000
-3. Apply masks to: key points
+      * Apply masks to: key points
-4. Adaptive camera model fitting (leave unchecked) iv.
-Click Okay
+      * Adaptive camera model fitting (leave unchecked)
+   * Click Okay
-c.
-Click Add again, select Optimize Alignment (all presets fine)  Okay  Okay (again) – this should begin rendering
+* Click **Add** again, select **Optimize Alignment (all presets fine) --> Okay --> Okay (again)** – this should begin rendering
 d.
 If completed correctly, you should see a rough model of the object VI.
 Edit the sparse cloud (the rough model)
 a.
 Rotate the model by left-clicking and dragging, pan the model by